vyskocilm/mkapi/README.md

 ## How to use

-mkapi.py needs pycparser [https://github.com/eliben/pycparser/] with `fake_libc_include`, the git master version is recommended for parsing czmq.h.
+`mkapi.py` needs [https://github.com/eliben/pycparser/|pycparser] installed.
+Use your package manager or pip to install it.

-Usage is simple - from root dir of zproject project run python `/path/to/mkapi.py -I/path/to/fake_libc_include include/main.h`.
-Result models will be in api/ directory.
+Test of functionality is done on headers from [https://github.com/zeromq/czmq/|czmq].
+In order to make it work, you need [https://github.com/eliben/pycparser/tree/master/utils/fake_libc_include|fake_libc_include], which adds necessary declarations.
+However `fake_libc_include` is not a part of Python packages.

-For test you need to use py.test and run it from root directory.
-Tests will analyze czmq.h, put results to tests/czmq/api/ and compare results with tests/czmq/api.orig/
+Usage is simple.
+Change dir to `tests/czmq` and run `python ../../mkapi.py -I/path/to/fake_libc_include include/czmq.h`.
+Result models will be in `api/` directory.